35 Best Abandoned Cart Email Examples: Increase Sales Today

 Be Personal and Specific

 You can personalize your abandoned cart emails with the recipient’s name or simply use a casual, friendly approach.
-If the email sounds like it could have been sent by a close friend, you’ve done your job.
+If the email sounds like a close friend could have sent it, you’ve done your job.

 We saw incentives and scarcity in abundance in the abandoned cart email examples above.
-Let your audience know that you’ll close out their shopping carts after a specific period of time or remind them that your inventory goes fast.
+Tell your audience you’ll close out their shopping carts after a specific period, or remind them that your inventory goes fast.
 Adding a discount code won’t hurt, either.

 Offer Related Products to Get Upsells